Farmers: complete the Producer Survey and receive an electronic gift card (one survey per farm).

-In the fall of 2020, the Minnesota Department of Agriculture (MDA) joined with the University of Minnesota (UMN) to begin a three-year Statewide Cooperative Partnership for Local and Regional Markets with funding from the USDA Federal State Marketing Improvement Program.
-The Statewide Cooperative Partnership is a group of 40+ organizations that will provide input on the diverse experiences of small- and mid-sized producers across the state.
+Starting in 2020, the Minnesota Department of Agriculture (MDA) joined with the University of Minnesota (UMN) on the Statewide Cooperative Partnership for Local and Regional Markets (the Partnership) with funding from the USDA Federal State Marketing Improvement Program.

 "We want to build on the partnerships we have with local and regional markets to help farmers, retailers, public institutions, and consumers in Minnesota.
 This is a real growth opportunity for our ag economy in the coming years and we need to understand how we can support it." -- Thom Petersen, Minnesota Agriculture Commissioner